jankaifer/personal-web/Docs/projects.md

 # My Projects

 Projects that I have completed.
 Most of them are open-sourced on GitLab.
-Few are actively maintained, but PRs are always welcome.
+I do not actively maintain most of them, but PRs are always welcome.